GCIT-3year-group7/ITS-miniproject/README.md

-## Movie Rationg Analysis by Group 7
+## Movie Rating Analysis by Group 7

 It is a Dashboard is built for ITS307 Data Analytics group project by Group 7.
 This analysis shows the highst rated movie based on each genre.